appgate/sdpctl/README.md

 ?
 Username: <your username>
 ?
 Password: <your password>

-# alternatively you can skip the prompt by setting the username and password as environment variables
+# skip the prompting by setting the username and password as environment varibles.
+This is only supported when using local provider for authentication.
 $ APPGATECTL_USERNAME=<username> APPGATECTL_PASSWORD=<password> appgatectl configure login

 # setting only one of the environment variables will make the login command prompt for the missing information.
 For example: